ruby-hyperloop/ruby-hyperloop.io/docs/ref-01-top-level-api.md

     MyComponent(...params...) { ...optional children... }
 # dsl - component will NOT be placed in the rendering buffer
     MyComponent(...params...) { ... }.as_node
-# rails controller - renders component as the view
+# in a rails controller - renders component as the view
     render_component("MyComponent", ...params...)
-# rails view helper - renders component into the view (like a partial)
+# in a rails view helper - renders component into the view (like a partial)
     react_component("MyComponent", ...)
-# jQuery (Note Element is the Opal jQuery wrapper, not be confused with React::Element
+# from jQuery (Note Element is the Opal jQuery wrapper, not be confused with React::Element)
     Element['#container'].render { MyComponent(...params...) { ...optional children... } }
 ```

 ### React.is_valid_element?